2 Cookin Mamas

 Calories: 160kcal | Carbohydrates: 20g | Protein: 1g | Fat: 8g | Saturated Fat: 4g | Cholesterol: 27mg | Sodium: 119mg | Potassium: 38mg | Sugar: 12g | Vitamin A: 245IU | Vitamin C: 1.3mg | Calcium: 17mg | Iron: 0.6mg

-This post has been updated with an easier recipe and new photos.
+This post has been updated with recipe tips and delicious variations.
 It was first published on April 19, 2016.

 More Cookies